|

 Verse

-1 of chapter 6 says that the number of “disciples” were increasing.
+1 of chapter 6 says that the number of "disciples" were

-This is the first mention of the word “disciple” by Luke.
+This is the first mention of the word "disciple" by Luke

-The word “disciple” simply means “one who is a learner”, or
+The word “disciple” simply means "one who is a

 Luke